univ-of-utah-marriott-library-apple/blade_runner/README.md

 Blade-Runner
 ===========

-Blade-Runner is a JAMF based application that manages Mac computer systems through automated offboarding, enrolling, and record updating.
-It also automates secure erasing all internal disks, document generation, document printing, and Slack integration.
+Blade Runner is a JAMF based application that manages Mac computer systems through offboarding, enrolling, and updating JAMF records.
+It also secure erases internal disks, generates docuements from JAMF data, prints documents, and sends progress updates through Slack.

 # Contents